TouradBaba/women-parliament-representation-dashboard/README.md

 ![Dashboard Preview](dashboard_preview.png)

 This repository contains a dashboard built with Dash and Plotly for visualizing women's representation in parliaments worldwide.
+You can visit the dashboard hosted on PythonAnywhere from this [link](https://tourad.pythonanywhere.com/).

 ## Features